lugosieben/lightoverlay/TRANSLATE.md

 To edit the file, you can click the pencil icon in GitHub to open the file editor.

 If you created a new language file, you can copy the content of the `en_us.json` file into your new file as a starting point.
+Otherwise, check for lines that are in `en_us.json` but not in the translation file.

 **Never** change the keys (the strings before the colons `:`).